Spectral Riemann Sheet Topology of Gapped Non-Hermitian Systems: Non-Hermitian Bloch Hamiltonians and spectral Riemann sheets

-A branch cut, on the other hand, is a line along which a continuous multi-sheeted Riemann surface is separated into well-defined single-valued sheets; the path of such branch cuts can be chosen freely in general.
-Here we choose the common identification of the branch cuts with the Fermi arc that always connects the EP2 pair, and refer to the combined object as a \emph{Fermi cut}.
-The presence of this Fermi cut is topologically protected and results in a continuously connected energy structure.
-The topological protection originates from the presence of the stable EP2 pair and prevents the Fermi cut from being removed by any small perturbation.
-These topologically stable features of non-Hermitian systems have been studied~\cite{Bergholtz2021,Kozii2017,Zhou2018}, but not yet employed to construct protected states or to obtain global topological order.
+The prevalent exceptional structure in two-dimensional parameter spaces are EP2s.
+Consider a two-band system, described by a $2\times2$ Bloch Hamiltonian, which gives rise to two complex-valued energy sheets over the Brillouin zone.
+In this two-dimensional space, EP2s generically appear in pairs, see Fig.~\hyperref[fig:1]{1(a-b)}, with opposite spectral winding around the respective EP2 defining a topological charge~\cite{Leykam2017,Shen2018}.
+Any such pair is connected by a Fermi arc, an imaginary Fermi arc, and a branch cut of the Riemann sheets \cite{Berry2004,Kozii2017,Zhou2018,Bergholtz2021,Wang2024b,Cheng2026}: Fermi arcs are lines on which the real part of the eigenenergies is degenerate, while along imaginary Fermi arcs the imaginary part of the eigenenergies is degenerate.
+Note that such arcs can also exist independent of EPs, for example at band touching lines, see Fig.~\hyperref[fig:1]{1(c)}.
+A branch cut, on the other hand, is a line along which a continuous multi-sheeted covering of the Brillouin zone is separated into well-defined single-valued sheets; the path of such branch cuts can be chosen freely in general.
+Here we choose the common identification of the branch cuts with the Fermi arc that always connects the EP2 pair, and refer to the combined object as a \emph{Fermi cut}~\cite{footnote1}.
+The presence of this Fermi cut is protected and results in a continuously connected energy structure.
+The protection originates from the presence of the stable EP2 pair and prevents the Fermi cut from being removed by any small perturbation.
+While such stable features of non-Hermitian systems have been studied, the presence of EPs implies spectral degeneracies that prevent the definition of a conventional topological gap.